lmas/thesis/thesis.typ

 #footnote[https://sites.google.com/view/discord-aware-matrix-profile/dataset]
 and so could be reused as test data in this work.

-In the following figures in this section, the first plot shows the raw data from a time series.
+In the following figures over the next few pages, the first plot at the top of each page shows the raw data of each analysed time series.
 The second plot is the output from _Lu's_ Matlab script and serves as a visual reference for the next plots.
-The last three plots shows the outputs from the implementations used in this thesis.
+The last three plots at the bottom of each page shows the outputs from the implementations used in this thesis.
 The discord peaks in these plots should ideally line up with the peaks in the reference plot above them.
 The peaks themselves should point out the anomalies in the time series data.